Felicia Stancil

 Felicia Stancil (born May 18, 1995) is an American female BMX rider.
 Stancil has won 14 UCI World Titles including the 2012 UCI BMX World Championships titles for Junior Women and the Junior Women Time Trial in Birmingham, United Kingdom.
 A year later she successfully defended both titles at the 2013 UCI BMX World Championships in New Zealand.
 At the 2015 Pan American Games, Stancil won gold in her first international win as a professional.
 The win resulted in the first gold medal won by the United States at the 2015 games.
-After reaching the final in all ten races on the 2019 UCI BMX Supercross World Cup series, Stancil finished out the year 2nd in the overall standings.
+After reaching the final in all ten races on the 2019 UCI BMX Racing World Cup series, Stancil finished out the year 2nd in the overall standings.
 Adding on to her successful 2019, Stancil was awarded the 2019 Golden Crank Pro of the Year Title by Pull Magazine.